 705.01 Instructions re Patentability Reports [R-07.2015]

 When an application comes up for any action and the primary examiners involved (i.e., from both the requesting and the requested Technology Center (TC)) agree that a Patentability Report from the requested TC is necessary for some of the claims, and if the TC Director of the requesting TC approves, the application is forwarded to the proper TC with a memorandum attached, for instance, “For Patentability Report from TC -- as to claims --.”
 For Image File Wrapper (IFW) processing, see IFW Manual.

 705.01(a) Nature of P.R., Its Use and Disposal [R-07.2015]

 The primary examiner in the Technology Center (TC) from which the Patentability Report is requested, if he or she approves the request, will direct the preparation of the Patentability Report.
-This Patentability Report is ** > in < memorandum form and will include the citation of all pertinent references and a complete action on all claims involved.
-The field of search covered should be endorsed on the file wrapper by the examiner making the report.
-For Image File Wrapper (IFW) processing, see IFW Manual.
+This Patentability Report is in memorandum form and will include the citation of all pertinent references and a complete action on all claims involved.
+The field of search covered must be recorded in the appropriate section of the OACS "Search Notes" page.
 When an examiner to whom an application has been forwarded for a Patentability Report is of the opinion that final action is in order as to the referred claims, he or she should so state.
 The Patentability Report when signed by the primary examiner in the reporting TC will be returned to the TC to which the application is regularly assigned and placed in the file wrapper.